 Procedures and penalties

 The Executive Editor is the primary means of detecting plagiarism in manuscripts submitted to IJRCS.
 Complainants shall bring cases of suspected author misconduct to the attention of the Executive Editor.
 The Executive Editor shall ensure that the following documentation is provided: written description of the alleged misconduct; title of the manuscript; full list of author names; for alleged plagiarized manuscript – title, list of author names and publication in which the manuscript appeared; for use of ideas – title of idea, full list of creators and date of creation; copies of both manuscripts; full name and address of complainant.
 An Executive Editor after being made aware of a suspicion of plagiarism shall review all evidence and make a preliminary judgment regarding the claim.
 As part of the EIC’s deliberation, it is required that the authors be contacted and provided an opportunity to rebut the charge.

 When plagiarism has been found to have occurred, IJRCS will take the actions listed below as determined by the type of plagiarism.

 The authors will be asked to write a formal letter of apology to the authors of the plagiarized paper, including an admission of plagiarism.

-If the paper is under submission, the paper can be automatically rejected by the Executive Editor or the Editor board without further revisions and without any further plagiarism investigation coordinated by the Executive Editor.
+If the paper is under submission, the paper can be automatically rejected by the Managing Editor or the Editor board without further revisions and without any further plagiarism investigation coordinated by the Managing Editor.